vista-art/fragmentcolor/ROADMAP.md

   - [ ] Script to Test, Compile & Publish Android
   - [ ] Script to Test, Compile & Publish iOS
 - [ ] Revemp RenderPass API
-  - It must give access to all wgpu::RenderPass customizations with sensible defaults, so we keep our API simple while still allowing for advanced use cases.
+  - [ ] It must give access to all wgpu::RenderPass customizations with sensible defaults, so we keep our API simple while still allowing for advanced use cases.
 - [ ] Support 3D Textures
   - [ ] (check RenderPassColorAttachment.depth_slice)
+- [ ] Create specialized Alias objects:
+  - [ ] Compute: newtype for Shader, but only allows compute shaders (Shader continues to allow both)
+  - [ ] RenderPass: newtype for Pass, but only allows Render passes (Pass continues to allow both)
+  - [ ] ComputePass: newtype for Pass, but only allows Compute passes (Pass continues to allow both)

 ## Up Next

-- [ ] Compute Pass support
 - [ ] Support other types of Window integrations in Python (decouple from RenderCanvas)
   - [ ] Qt
   - [ ] WxWidgets